 Not all of these studies were conducted on the same terms.
 A careful reading of the Thapan paper indicates that in order to determine the spectral sensitivity of the photoreceptor system, the data was "corrected" to account for "lens density changes" [yellowing] in such a way that does not apply to light therapy, since the spectral sensitivity of a light therapy user is affected by the absorption of their lens.
 As stated in the Results section (page 263), "the effect of pre-receptoral filtering by the lens is shown in fig 2C.
 Correcting for lens density shifted the maximum sensitivity of the action spectrum to a shorter wavelength."
 The extent that this "correction" can influence the spectral sensitivity of user of light therapy can be seen in a later paper by this group (in Exp Gerontology Mar 2005 -Herljevic et al.) where they found that for middle-aged subjects (mean age 57 years) "significantly reduced melatonin suppression was noted... .following exposure to short wavelength (456 nm) light compared to the young subjects."
 These results likely reflect age-related changes in lens density.

 The Brainard study was also concerned with determining the sensitivity of the photoreceptor system and also neutralized the influence on spectral sensitivity from the yellowing of the lens that occurs with age.
 In this study younger subjects (mean age 24) were chosen, because, as is stated on p.
 6406 of the paper "the aging human lens develops pigmentation that attenuates the transmission of shorter visible wavelengths to the retina.
 In the present study restricting the age of volunteers to 18-30 years controlled for this factor."
 Brainard determined his peak of 464 nm for spectral sensitivity of the non-vision photic input to the brain by fitting his data to a curve based on theoretical assumptions that have subsequently been found to be incorrect.
-In fact the data reported in the paper actually demonstrates maximal melatonin suppression at 505 nm and does not demonstrate significantly greater sensitivity at 460 nm than at 505 nm or 480 nm.
+The data reported in the paper actually demonstrates maximal melatonin suppression at 505 nm and does not demonstrate significantly greater sensitivity at 460 nm than at 505 nm or 480 nm.
 [Please contact Sunnex Biotechnologies if you would like a more complete explanation of this]

 In contrast to studies by Thapan and Brainard that analysed spectral sensitivity wthout the influence of a normal adult lens, the later studies by Wright and Cooper did not conduct their studies to negate the effect of the adult lens.
 Wright et al found that melatonin suppression and phase shifts were most sensitive to green light at 480-520 nm, and Cooper et al found that spectral sensitivity was basically flat from 460-500 nm.

-Extensive trials in the work-place by a U.S. Military Research and Development Center with Lo-LIGHT lamps have also found that suppression of nocturnal melatonin levels to daytime levels occurs in less than 30 minutes with indirect exposure to 300 lux of green light from Lo-LIGHT lamps and persists for over 2 hours after the termination of exposure.
+Extensive trials in the work-place by a U.S. Military Research and Development Center with Lo-LIGHT lamps have also found that suppression of nocturnal melatonin levels to daytime levels occurs in less than 30 minutes with indirect exposure to 300 lux of GreenLIGHT from Lo-LIGHT lamps and persists for over 2 hours after the termination of exposure.
 These results were reported from trials conducted on crews of Coast Guard cutters during normal operations and compare favorably with the effect reported in the literature from 10,000 lux of "bright" light.
 (Aviat Space Environ Med.
 2005 Jun;76(6 Suppl):B108-18.
 Comperatore et al)

 The scientific basis on which blue light and "blue-enhanced" light therapy was justified, i.e. that the spectral sensitivity of the pathway to light sensitive centers in the brain that are not involved in vision reflects the spectral sensitivity of melanopsin, has been shown to be erroneous.
 Read -Understandings used to justify blue light therapy."
 Revell and Skene (Chronobiol Intl.
 Nov 2007) found that "the response to polychromatic light cannot be predicted from the melanopsin photosensory spectral sensitivity and that it is not solely melanopsin that drives the melatonin suppression response".